Echoes in multi-ALP scenarios: The multiple ALP scenario

-We can also derive this result by considering the limits of our results in subsection \ref{subs0}.
-To start with, note that we cannot simply take the limit $\epsilon \rightarrow 0$, since this collapses the integral in $Q(t)$ to $0$.
+As a first application of our results, let us consider a case with all the ALPs having the same mass, $m_a$, but variable coupling strengths.
+As noted previously, the coupling strength distribution does not affect the dynamics of the situation, only the mass distribution does.
+Therefore, the contribution of the variation of all the couplings simply enters as an average over the distribution, denoted by $\langle g_{a\gamma\gamma} \rangle$.
+For the mass contribution, note that we cannot simply take the limit $\epsilon \rightarrow 0$, since this collapses the integral in $Q(t)$ to $0$.
 We also need to consider the variation of the probability distribution.
 To see this, consider the Taylor expanded integral,

 We require that this simply equal $m_a \cos(m_a t)$ in the required limit.
 This happens if,